csandmann/SandBox/README.md

 ## ToDo
 ### Top Priorities
 * Bugfixes (see Release section for known issues)
-* Change spotify web interface to handle both URLs and URIs, remove album/playlist options and parse them from the URL
+* Remove album/playlist options and parse them from the URL
 * Continue playlists where it was stopped, add 'reset' button
 ### Medium Priority
 * Integrate play/pause, next, previous buttons